What's new in Windows Server 2022

 Virtualization-based security (VBS)

 Secured-core servers support virtualization-based security (VBS) and hypervisor-based code integrity (HVCI).
 VBS uses hardware virtualization features to create and isolate a secure region of memory from the normal operating system, protecting against an entire class of vulnerabilities used in cryptocurrency mining attacks.
-VBS also allows for the use of Credential Guard, where user credentials and secrets are stored in a virtual container that the operating system cannot access directly.
+VBS also allows for the use of Credential Guard, where user credentials and secrets are stored in a virtual container that the operating system can't access directly.

 Kernel Data Protection (KDP) provides read-only memory protection of kernel memory containing non-executable data where memory pages are protected by Hypervisor.
 KDP protects key structures in the Windows Defender System Guard runtime from being tampered.